-27.(1) On or before January 31st of each year, the Chief Financial Officer must prepare and submit to the Finance and Audit Committee for review a draft annual budget and a draft multi-year financial plan for the next fiscal year.
+27.(1) On or before February 15 of each year, the finance manager must prepare and submit to the Finance and Audit Committee for review a draft annual budget and a draft multi-year financial plan for the next fiscal year.

-(2) On or before February 15 of each year, the Finance and Audit Committee must review
+(2) On or before March 15 of each year, the Finance and Audit Committee must review

-- (a) the draft annual budget and recommend an annual budget to the Council for approval; and - (b) the draft multi-year financial plan and recommend a multi-year financial plan to the Council.
+(a) the draft annual budget and recommend an annual budget to the Council for approval; and

+(b) the draft multi-year financial plan and recommend a multi-year financial plan to the Council.